turingschool/curriculum/source/projects/night_writer.markdown

 Created 'braille.txt' containing 256 characters
 ```

-That will take the plaintext file `message.txt` and create a Braille simulation file `braille.txt`.
+That will use the plaintext file `message.txt` to create a Braille simulation file `braille.txt`.

 Then we can convert that Braille simulation back to normal text:

 ```
-$ ruby ./lib/night_read.rb braille.txt output_message.txt
+$ ruby ./lib/night_read.rb braille.txt original_message.txt
-Created 'output_message.txt' containing 256 characters.
+Created 'original_message.txt' containing 256 characters.
 ```

 ### Character Support

 Use the [lowercase letters a-z here from the American Foundation for the Blind](http://braillebug.afb.org/braille_print.asp) for your project.

 We also need to support capitalization.
 In Braille, capitalization comes from a shift character.
 You'll find that character at the end of the fourth row of the previous graphic.
 When that character appears, the next character (and only the next character) is a capital.
 So `e` comes out as one 2x3 set of Braille points, but `E` is 4x3: the shift character followed by the normal `e`.
-Consider how this will affect your line length restrictions.
+Consider how this will affect your line width restrictions.

 ## Development Phases